There has perhaps never been a more lucrative time to earn American Airlines AAdvantage miles – or, more importantly, to earn a lot of them quickly.

 To start, few credit cards offer a better, more lucrative sign-up bonus offer than the AAdvantage World Elite Mastercard from Barclays.
 Just for opening the card, and making a single purchase, you will earn 50,000 American Airlines miles.
 The card's $99 annual fee is even waived in your first year of card membership.

 While most credit cards require you to spend $2,000 or more in the first three months to unlock a big welcome bonus, that's not the case here.
 Make one purchase and you can earn a quick and easy 50,000 miles.
 They're some of the easiest points and miles you will ever earn.

 Make sure to read our full review of the AAdvantage Aviator Red World Elite Mastercard.

 Click Here to learn more about the Barclays AAdvantage World Elite MasterCard (for full disclosure, this is not an affiliate link)

 And then there's American's relationship with Citi, which means you can also apply for the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®.
-This card is currently out with a welcome offer bonus to earn 50,000 AAdvantage Miles after spending $2,500 within the three months of card membership.
-And the card's $99 annual fee is even waived for the first year of card membership.
+This card currently has a welcome offer bonus to earn 50,000 AAdvantage Miles after spending $2,500 within the three months of card membership.
+And the card's $99 annual fee is also waived for the first year of card membership.